Air Fryer Chicken Tenders

 If you’re looking for a gluten-free option try my recipe for baked chicken tenders instead.
 They’re breaded with almond flour and coconut so they’re gluten-free and paleo.

-What if I don’t have an air fryer?
-Can I make these in the oven?
+Can I make these chicken tenders in the oven?

 Totally!
 If you don’t have an air fryer, you can bake these chicken tenders in the oven at 400°F for 20 minutes, flipping halfway, until the chicken tenders are golden brown and completely cooked through.
 Pro tip: line your baking sheet with a wire rack.
 This will result in a crispier texture.